aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-notebook-operations/convert-notebook-to-flattened-pdf/_index.md

 ## Step 1: Load the OneNote Notebook

-To begin, load the OneNote notebook that you want to convert to PDF:
+Load the notebook you wish to convert.
+Replace the placeholder path with the actual location of your `.onetoc2` file.

 ```java
 String dataDir = "Your Document Directory";